-- The database must reside on a fixed drive.
-Please do not try to place the deduplication database on external detachable drives. - Minimal disk access time is important.
-The best hard drive choice is an enterprise-grade Solid-State Drive (SSD), though using a fast IDE hard drive (7200 RPM or faster) or a SCSI drive is acceptable. - The volume to store the deduplication database should have at least 10 GB of free space.
-When backing up a large number of machines, the required free space may exceed 10 GB. - The disk space required for a deduplication database can be estimated by using the following formula:
+The database must reside on a fixed drive.
+Please do not try to place the deduplication database on external detachable drives.

+- To minimize access time to the database, store it on a directly attached drive rather than on a mounted network volume.
+The network latency may significantly reduce deduplication performance. - The disk space required for a deduplication database can be estimated by using the following formula:

-where
+Here,

-S - disk size, in GB
+S is disk size, in GB

-U - planned amount of unique data in the deduplication data store, in GB.
+U is the planned amount of unique data in the deduplication data store, in GB